The Resurgence of Joie: Celebrity-Approved Shoes and Dresses Making a Comeback

 Sunrise Brands is working on restoring Joie and its companions to their former glory.
 They’re bringing Joie into the new decade with an updated branding strategy, including a bigger focus on social media presence, influencer marketing, and e-commerce sales.

-Reports say the brand has already seen a 137% increase in e-commerce sales in 2021.
+Reports indicate that the brand has already experienced a 137% increase in e-commerce sales in 2021.
 However, it is still carried in independent boutiques and luxury department stores nationwide.
 Joie is also becoming more inclusive, with an increased size range in the works.

-The allure of French style and California coastal chic has never really disappeared, so we can only imagine that the fashion world will be ready to accept the new and improved Joie with open arms.
+The allure of French style and California coastal chic has never truly disappeared, so we can only imagine that the fashion world will welcome the new and improved Joie with open arms.